drmalex07/ansible-roles/debian/wheezy/nfs-server/README.md

 ### Examples

-A minimal example would be:
+A example playbook would be:
 ```yaml

 - hosts: nfs.local
   remote_user: root